 In summary, it’s fine to pay someone to buy something for you.
 There is evidence that our Prophet ﷺ did not invalidate the whole contract, as long as the invalid clause was not implemented.
 And rewards programs are coupons, not currency.

-1. Is it permissible to pay someone to buy something for you?
+1. Is it permissible to pay someone to buy on your behalf?

 Yes.
 By unanimous consensus.
 We do this all the time already with debit cards.
 It is worth noting that the Quran has permitted paying the zakat collector.
 If we can pay people to collect zakat, then we can pay people to collect a flight ticket.